|Calcium algorithm||Intractable problems|

 Aluminium should be measured every three months in patients on Al(OH)3.
 A result of greater than 2.2 micromol/l indicates a high risk of aluminium poisoning and requires cessation of Al (OH3).
 Levels over 1 should lead to review of therapy.

 For inpatients, prescribe at 8, 12 and 6 and write "with food".
 Very approximately, one tablet of each is equivalent, except larger dose size for sevelamer.
+Download algorithm from the foot of this page.

 Other agents are in development.
 See also 'intractable problems' below.